merchp/Sclera/README.md

 &nbsp;
 ### Requirements

-The user will opt to sign up for an account on Sclera.
+1. The user will opt to sign up for an account on Sclera.
-a.
-The user will be asked to create an email, username, and password.
+- The user will be asked to create an email, username, and password.
-i.
-The user can opt in using Facebook, Twitter, Pinterest or LinkedIn
+- The user can opt in using Facebook, Twitter, Pinterest or LinkedIn
-b.
-Once created, the user will verify their account credentials via verification email sent to their designated inbox.
+- Once created, the user will verify their account credentials via verification email sent to their designated inbox.
-c.
-Once verified they can edit their profile.
+- Once verified they can edit their profile.

 2. The user can then opt-in to take an assessment/survey.
-a.
-The questions they answer will be logged and saved.
+- The questions they answer will be logged and saved.
-b.
-Once saved the user can generate their recommendation.
+- Once saved the user can generate their recommendation.
-3. The engine will deliver the user’s niche  & gear list recommendation based on the survey results
+- The engine will deliver the user’s niche  & gear list recommendation based on the survey results